PaulGriz/DocGobbler/README.md

 - ✅ View Context Sources & Metadata
 - ✅ Easy to Customize the Entire Project via the `src/configs` Folder
 - ✅ Light/Dark Mode Theme Switching

-Ready to get started building your own document assistant?
-Check out the code in this repo!

 ## 📚 Tech Stack